tammo-v/astro-platform-starter/src/pages/patents.md

 ---

-Together, these eight patents define a single, coherent substrate for authentication, rooted in the device, mediated by the operating system, and extensible across domains.
+Taken together, these eight provisional patents establish the foundation for device-rooted trust.
+Each stands alone in its domain, but the true value emerges in combination: a unified authentication substrate that can scale across services, enterprises, and consumer ecosystems.
+This portfolio forms the first phase of a broader architecture, with further patents to follow as the work extends into adjacent domains.